|

 stonemason that would not be so expensive.

-One resident reported concern about the deterioration
+One resident reported concern about the deterioration of the current Pope Avenue arch.

 Two other residents expressed concern about the building another arch, saying